National Drug Strategy: Effects

 The effects of the various NDS frameworks on the Australian healthcare and education systems is considerable.
 Initially, however, the most prominent effect was the early adoption of harm minimisation into drug policy.
 The effect of this can be seen in harm minimisation implementation, such as the Medically Supervised Injecting Centre in Kings Cross, Sydney, as well as over 3500 safe Needle and Syringe programs in all major Australian cities.
 Increasing drug education fits into both harm minimisation and demand minimisation and has accordingly been adopted by state education systems across Australia.
 Life Ready, in NSW, is one such example of an education syllabus informed by the NDS.
 A 25-hour course, it endeavours to encourage students to “plan, develop and evaluate strategies to support the independence, health, safety and wellbeing of self and others” Within this are tools and strategies to minimise the harm associated with drugs.
 Another effect of the NDS is a greater insight into the drug habits of Australians through their Household Survey.
 The results of the survey are essential to the NDS continuing to adapt their policy to the Australian drug landscape.

 National Drug Strategy Household Survey

 The NDS Household Survey is the main interaction of the Australian Government with the population in terms of drug use.
-The collection is supervised by the Australian Institute of Health and Welfare (AIHW) in conjunction with the Department of Health.
+The collection is supervised by the Australian Institute of Health and Welfare in conjunction with the Department of Health.
 It has been conducted since the inception of the NDS in 1998.
 Its target audience ranges from teenagers to pensioners and aims to form a complete picture of Australian drug usage, taking into account a range of licit and illicit drugs, and the frequency of use.
 Fieldwork for the Survey has been conducted by Roy Morgan Research every three years since 2007.